 The spoils go to sales reps who go the extra mile.
 Prospects are rarely reached on the first call (or the second or third) and sales reps rarely hear a "yes" after the first connection.
-As a rule, persistence is virtually required to close deals - it ranks among the most important of sales traits.
+As a rule, persistence is virtually required to close deals - it ranks among the most important of sales personalities and sales personality traits.
 If you've got a sales rep who runs in the other direction after they hear a "no," or doesn't utilize a sales cadence to ensure regular, repeated exposure, it's time for a talk.

 5. They're Rude or Impatient with Leads